-Raise your hand if you felt personally victimized by the GDPR last month 🙋🏼
+Raise your hand if you felt personally victimized by the GDPR in May of 2018 🙋🏼

 Mean Girls jokes aside, if you’re a small business owner, chances are the GDPR stole a little too much of your time and your sanity last month.
 At least, I know it did for me… I’m writing this post one month to the day after the new law went into effect, and I’m still fielding questions in my inbox on a daily basis.
 Daily.